quicwg/ops-drafts/draft-ietf-quic-applicability.md

 # Connection Migration

-QUIC supports connection migration.
-Even if lower-layer addresses (usually the 4-tuple of IP addresses and ports) changes, QUIC packets can still be associated with an existing connection based on the Connection ID (see also section
+QUIC supports connection migration by the client.
+If a lower-layer address changes, a QUIC endpont can still associate packets with an existing connection based on the Connection ID (see also section {{connid}}) in the QUIC header, if present.
+This supports cases where address information changes due to e.g.
-{{connid}}) in the QUIC header, if present.
-This supports cases where address information changes due to e.g. NAT rebinding or change of the local interface.
+NAT rebinding, intentional change of the local interface, or based on an indication in the handshake of the server for a preferred address to be used.

 Currently QUIC only supports failover cases.
 Only one "path" can be used at a time, and as soon as the new path is validated all traffic will be switched over to the next path.
-Of course if an endpoint decided to not use the Connection ID in short packets (Zero-length Conn ID) for a certain connection, migration is not supported for that direction of the connection.
+For intention migrations the client can send probing packets before switching over to measurement and eventually pre-heat the path.
+The other endpoint in required to validate the new path before use in order to avoid address spoofiing attacks.
+Path validation takes one RTT and congestion control will also be reset on path mitragtion.
+Therefore migration usual has a performance impact.

 # Connection closure